-Salesforce Sales Cloud.
-An enterprise-scale cloud platform with extensive CRM functionality, Sales Cloud's core functionality is augmented with sales forecasting, extensive workflow and approval features, marketing automation, and dashboards.
-Salesforce's new Einstein artificial intelligence (AI) functionality provides analytics on demand, and its functionality can even be used in data systems outside the Salesforce universe.
+Salesforce CRM.
+An enterprise-scale cloud platform with extensive CRM functionality, the flagship Sales Cloud's core functionality is augmented with sales forecasting, extensive workflow and approval features, marketing automation, and dashboards.
+Salesforce's Einstein artificial intelligence (AI) provides analytics on demand, and its functionality can even be used in data systems outside the Salesforce universe.

 SAP Customer Engagement and Commerce suite.
 This array of customer-driven cloud products evolved from SAP's industry-leading Enterprise Resource Planning suite, and it covers core CRM functionality, plus analytics and e-commerce.
 The modular cloud products cover sales, service, commerce and marketing, along with Jam, a social collaboration suite that includes the standard social media interaction capabilities, plus the ability to exchange and access documents.

 SugarCRM.
 Available in the cloud and on-premises, SugarCRM's core functionality supports advanced workflow and reporting, as well as user collaboration.
 Users can execute marketing campaign management and lead management, social media communication and analysis, and can integrate with many external sources and applications.